supertree-toolkit/stk/doc/tutorial.rst

 and sub-species.

 To remove polyphyletic taxa and sub-species, the tree permutation function is used.
-As mentioned above, polyphyletic taxa are dealt with speerately and denoted with a '%n' in the taxon name where n is an integer.
+As mentioned above, polyphyletic taxa are dealt with seperately and denoted with a '%n' in the taxon name where n is an integer.
 We deal with these taxa by permuting every possible location of these taxa.
 This creates a number of trees per source tree, each with a different combination of the polyphyletic